Sulu Archipelago: World War II

-In December 1941, Japan attacked the United States in the Philippines and at Pearl Harbor, and the United States declared war on Japan as part of World War II.
-Japan conquered the Philippines in 1942, in the Philippines campaign (1941–1942).
-In 1944 the Allies' Philippines Campaign (1944–45) against the Japanese occupation began with the Battle of Leyte Gulf.
+In December 1941, Japan attacked the United States in the Philippines and Pearl Harbor and the United States declared war on Japan as part of World War II.
+Japan seized the country in the Philippines campaign (1941–1942).
+In 1944, the Allies' Philippines Campaign (1944–45) began with the Battle of Leyte Gulf.
 Allied forces eventually drove the Japanese from the islands.

 1946–present: Philippine Independence

 On 4 July 1946, the Philippines became an independent nation.
-The fortifications of Jolo remained in good state during the American occupation when its walls, gates, and the buildings within it were photographed.
-Early 20th century photographs of Jolo show a well-ordered town, neatly laid out in a grid of streets and blocks—characteristics of Spanish urbanism applied with a military rigidity.
-In the postwar years the walls degraded.
+The fortifications of Jolo remained in good condition during the American occupation, when its walls, gates, and the buildings within it were photographed.
+Early 20th-century photographs of Jolo show a well-ordered town, neatly laid out in a grid of streets and blocks—characteristics of Spanish urbanism applied with a military rigidity.
+In the postwar years, the walls degraded.

 Jolo suffered major destruction due to bombardment and fire during the military operations against the Moro Islamic independence forces in Jolo in 1973.
 As of 2013, short stretches of degraded perimeter wall still exist, but are covered by buildings or are partially demolished to less than 1 m in height.